On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Introduction and Main results

 \subsection{Main results}

-Our main purpose in this paper is to build a conditional multi-dimensional compound Poisson process that represents the types of all connected components in the sparse multi-type Erd\H{o}s and R\'enyi random graph $G_n$.
-We will use this representation to study the fluctuations in the model.
-More specifically, we will establish the moderate deviation principles for the type configuration of the giant component $|\cal{C}_{\rm max}^n|$, the number of a certain type of connected components $t_n(k)$ and the total number of connected components $C_n$.
-We should remark that, to our knowledge, the central limit theorems of these three quantities are unknown yet.
-Unfortunately, our method is not sufficient to obtain these central limits.
-However, we believe that the related fluctuations are Gaussian and the variances are given in our rate functions.
+Our main purpose is to construct a conditional multi-dimensional compound Poisson process that represents the type configurations of all connected components in the sparse multi-type Erd\H{o}s and R\'enyi random graph $G_n$.
+We use this representation to study the fluctuations in the model.
+More specifically, we will establish the moderate deviation principles for the type configuration of the giant component $\cal{C}_{\rm max}^n$, the number of a certain type of connected components $t_n(k)$ and the total number of connected components $C_n$.
+We note that, to the best of our knowledge, the central limit theorems of these three quantities are still unknown.
+While our method is not sufficient to obtain these central limits, we conjecture that the related fluctuations are Gaussian, with variances specified by our rate functions.

-We first state our main results for the super critical random graph.
-In this case, the giant connected component appears.
+Before our main results, we introduce an assumption on $(\kappa,\mu)$ that we will use throughout the paper.
+It is a sufficient condition for the convergence of series in Proposition~\ref{moment}.
+We believe this condition may be stronger than necessary, but it simplifies the proofs by avoiding excessive technicalities.
+We mention that in our previous paper~\cite{sun2023conditional} on the classical Erd\H{o}s-R\'enyi graph, we overcame this assumption using analytical methods.